UP TO 60% OFF BLACK FRIDAY SALE!

 Living Room Radiators

 Choosing a radiator for your living room isn’t always easy because it should be one of, if not, the most comfortable rooms in the home.
-It’s also one of the most stylish rooms in the home so finding the best radiator for warmth whilst keeping it stylish gives you less options.
+It’s also one of the most stylish rooms in the home, so finding the best radiator for warmth while keeping it stylish gives you fewer options.

 Bedroom Radiators

-Heating a bedroom can be done using a variety of ways.
-If you want to keep costs down you could choose a convector radiator.
-These come in a range of Types; Type 11, Type 21 and Type 22.
-When it comes to the difference between radiator types, it’s essentially the higher the type number the higher the heat output.
-These radiators might not be the most stylish but they certainly do a great job and where radiators are hidden from view, they make perfect sense.
+Heating a bedroom can be done in a variety of ways.
+If you want to keep costs down, you could choose a convector radiator.
+These come in a range of types: Type 11, Type 21 and Type 22.
+When it comes to the difference between radiator types, the higher the type number, the higher the heat output.
+These radiators might not be the most stylish, but they certainly do a great job, and where radiators are hidden from view, they make perfect sense.

-If your looking for stylish bedroom radiators then why not consider vertical radiators with mirrors.
-These clever radiator designs give you exceptional style, heat and comfort, but they also provide you with a full length mirror which saves space and money.
-For small to medium bedroom sizes lower BTU ratings such as 1000-3000 can be used whereas larger bedrooms may require a little more.
+If you're looking for stylish bedroom radiators, then why not consider vertical radiators with mirrors.
+These clever radiator designs give you exceptional style, heat and comfort, but they also provide you with a full length mirror, which saves space and money.
+For small to medium bedroom sizes, lower BTU ratings such as 1000 to 3000, can be used, whereas larger bedrooms may require a little more.

 Bathroom Radiators